How to Camp Responsibly in New Zealand

 Hitting the road in a campervan and parking up alongside a lake, outside an adventure-filled town or surrounded by mountains is the dream for most adventurous travellers in New Zealand.
 Camping in New Zealand is an amazing way to experience the great outdoors but should only be done by travellers who camp responsibly.
 In order to keep New Zealand beautiful, the New Zealand government and local councils have implemented laws on freedom camping in New Zealand.
 Simply parking up to camp for the night is not as easy as it seems.
 It requires planning and few freedom camping rules of etiquette that you should know to keep New Zealand looking its darn pretty self (and so you don’t receive any nasty fines).

 So what exactly is freedom camping?
 Freedom camping is when you camp on public land that is not a recognised campsite.
-A great resource for planning your freedom camping holiday in New Zealand is the freedomcamping.org.
+Find out more on What it’s Really Like to Freedom Camp in New Zealand.

 1. Have a Plan

 Yes, it’s our first point for a reason!
 The most important thing you need to know about freedom camping in New Zealand is that you will need to have a plan, not only for where and how long you are going to camp for but a plan for getting the right type of vehicle.
-Your campervan will need to have a self-containment NZS 5465 certification, which is a blue card displayed in your windowscreen, just like the one pictured below.
+Your campervan will need to have a self-containment NZS 5465 certification, which is a blue card displayed on your windowscreen, just like the one pictured below.
 Most of the camping laws around New Zealand only allow you to camp outside of designated campsites if you are camping in a vehicle that is certified self-contained, so if you are serious about freedom camping, then make sure you have the appropriate certification.
-For more information, head over to our guide on Self-Contained Campervans in New Zealand, as well as this handy definition of “self-containment” over at freedomcamping.org.
+For more information, head over to our guide on Self-Contained Campervans in New Zealand.

 Not sure where to camp for the night?
 Campsites and holiday parks are a great thing to fall back on.
 On top of that, you’re probably going to want to use campsites and holiday parks a few times on your trip around New Zealand anyway.
 Campsites that are run by councils and the DOC are very affordable with all the facilities to make your camping experience smoother and the land cleaner!
 Holiday parks are essential for charging up the power in your campervan, topping up your water tanks and disposing of your wastewater.
 That way, you’re vehicle will be ready to hit the next freedom camping spot!
 Learn more about the different types of campsites in Camping in New Zealand.